 If you signed up after 12th June 2017 your page will remain open for the foreseeable future so you can collect donations after your shave.
 If you signed up before 12th June 2017 please see our next FAQ for advice.

-- I can’t access my online fundraising page
+- I signed up before 12 June 2017 and can’t access my profile page

 In June 2017 we launched a new website.
 If you signed up to Brave the Shave before 12th June 2017, your page will have been created on our old website which is now closed.
 This means your page no longer exists.